andrewsuadnya/PROJECT8-DataEngineering-DigitalSkola/README.md

 ![Untitled-2024-06-23-1930](https://github.com/andrewsuadnya/PROJECT8-DataEngineering-DigitalSkola/assets/90898706/cf1f385a-2381-4c0c-b5af-1c048d4d8f0f)

 ## Overview
-This project demonstrates real-time text stream processing using Kafka and Python.
-The project includes generating random sentences, sending them to Kafka, consuming these messages, and performing sentiment analysis.
+This project demonstrates a simple real-time streaming pipeline using **Apache Kafka** and **Python**.
+It generates random sentences using the `wonderwords` library, publishes them to Kafka, and then consumes them for real-time **sentiment analysis**.
+The pipeline is containerized using Docker for easier setup and deployment.

 ## Project Structure
 - `.gitignore`: Specifies files and directories to be ignored by Git.